The Oregon Health Plan: A Policy Placebo

-Anyone who has taken a science class knows that some experiments succeed and some experiments fail.
-The Oregon Health Plan was a bold experiment that never delivered on the promises of its promoters.
-For this reason, the Oregon Health Plan now shares the same fate as the state’s bold experiment with urban growth restrictions: widely studied, but never imitated.
-Today, the Oregon Health Plan serves as a warning to those with ambitious goals of simultaneously expanding coverage, controlling costs and keeping providers.
-The lessons are all the more important with gubernatorial candidate John Kitzhaber’s announcement that he wants to apply the Oregon Health Plan’s rationing approach to provision of other state social services.*
+The Oregon Health Plan was a bold experiment that never delivered on its promises.
+Understanding this failure is all the more important with gubernatorial candidate John Kitzhaber’s announcement that he wants to apply the Plan’s rationing approach to provision of other state social services.*

 *See Harry Esteve, “John Kitzhaber’s budget plan would put brakes on social service, prison spending,” The Oregonian, September 8, 2010.

 Dr. Eric Fruits is president of Economics International Corp., an economics consulting firm, and an adjunct scholar with Cascade Policy Institute in Portland, Ore.
-This analysis is based on Dr. Fruits’s recently published paper, “The Oregon Health Plan: A ‘Bold Experiment’ That Failed,” co-authored with Andrew Hillard and Laura Lewis.
+This analysis is based on Dr. Fruits’s recently published Cascade Policy Institute paper, “The Oregon Health Plan: A ‘Bold Experiment’ That Failed,” co-authored with Andrew Hillard and Laura Lewis.
 For more information on Dr. Fruits and Economics International, see http://www.econinternational.com/.
-For more information on Cascade Policy Institute, see http://www.cascadepolicy.org/.
+For more information on Cascade Policy Institute, see https://cascadepolicy.org/.